 To test for a faulty wiper motor, all you need is a test light or a basic voltmeter.
 Simply unplug the electrical connector at the motor and test for power and ground.
 Electrical motors are quite simple and if there are power and ground coming to the motor, it should turn.
 If it doesn’t, the motor is probably seized or burnt and you need to replace it.

 If there is no power or ground coming to the motor, any other electrical component could be faulty.
 This is where the real troubleshooting starts.

 Faulty Control Switch

-The next thing to check if there’s no power to the motor is the wiper control switch, also called combo switch or multi-function switch depending on the manufacturer.
-The control switch’s main task is to close the wiper relay circuit, making the relay click and ultimately supplying the motor with power.
+The next thing to check if there’s no power to the motor is the wiper control switch.
+It’s also called a combo switch or multi-function switch depending on the manufacturer.
+The control switch’s main task is to close the wiper relay circuit.
+This makes the relay click and ultimately supplies the motor with power.
 If there’s a bad contact at or inside the switch, the relay won’t click and there won’t be any power supplied to the motor.

 The fastest way to check your control switch is to locate the relay and see if it’s clicking when the switch is activated.
 Normally you should have tested that before but just to make sure.
 Once you have cornered the problem and you suspect a faulty control switch, the wise thing to do is to remove the trims around the steering wheel to access the control switch’s connector.

-Power and ground should come at all time into the connector and power and ground should come out of the switch when it’s activated.
+Power and ground should come at all times into the connector and power and ground should come out of the switch when it’s activated.